martinschneider/justtestlah/src/site/markdown/index.md

 ## Known issues & limitations

 * JustTestLah! requires Java 8 or higher (and has been tested on Java 8, 9, 10 and 11).

-* Template matching using Appium (aka server-mode) is still in an early stage.
-The latest RC of JustTestLah! actually uses a snapshot version of the Appium Java client to access this feature.
-One known issue is that setting the `threshold` will have no effect when using server-mode template matching.
-The default value of `0.5` will always be used.
-I am working on a fix.

 * The Galen PoC only works on Appium 1.7.
 Newer versions are not yet supported.
 Please feel free to contribute an update for this feature.